Skip to content

 Dated: 347-348 AD

-Desert patina is formed in a very dry, desert climate.
+A desert patina is formed in a very dry desert climate.
 The tan areas are lightly cemented on light tan dust and desert sand.
-It has a lovely esthetic appeal.
-It takes skillful cleaning of the coin to remove the cemented dust while leaving just enough to create dramatic highlights that emphasize the beauty of the artwork.
+It has a lovely aesthetic appeal.
+Skillfully cleaning the coin removes encrustation, leaving dramatic highlights that emphasize the artwork's beauty.